D0miH/BlockyWorld/README.md

 A simple Minecraft clone made with Unity to experiment with infinite procedural terrain generation.

 ## Features
-- Endless terrain generation
+- Multiple layers of different terrain (grass, stone and dirt)
 - Performance optimization: Only the outer (visible) faces of each chunk are rendered
-- Cave generation
+- Blocks can be removed by clicking on them (edited chunks are updated to re-render the visible faces)

 <img src="https://github.com/D0miH/BlockyWorld/blob/master/Screenshot.png?raw=true" width=700/>